Khaled Al Zaher

 Khaled Al Zaher (خالد الظاهر; born 2 September 1972) is a Syrian former footballer.

 Club career

-Al Zaher played for most of his career in Greece, including three seasons with Proodeftiki in the Greek Super League.
+Al Zaher played for most of his career in Greece, including three seasons with Proodeftiki in the Super League Greece.
 He made over 100 league appearances for Proodeftiki before joining Halkidona.
 He was released by Halkidona at age 33 in 2005.

 International career

 From 1997 to 2005, Al Zaher made several appearances for the senior Syria national football team, including 11 qualifying matches for the FIFA World Cup.

 He also played for Syria at the 1995 FIFA World Youth Championship in Qatar.